Learn from experts who have an international profile for excellent teaching and influential research

 The ideal introduction

-Our BSc (Hons) Human Biology with Foundation Year has been specially designed for students who may not meet the formal entry requirements to embark on the honours degree right now.
-It also represents a smart move for anyone who has changed their mind about their future career direction and would like the chance to enhance their knowledge of biology and related subjects.
+Our BSc (Hons) Human Biology with Foundation Year is a smart move for anyone who would like the chance to enhance their knowledge of biology and related subjects or has changed their mind about their future career direction.

 During the foundation year stage, you’ll gain a firm grounding in subjects such as sport and exercise, human behaviour, human anatomy and physiology, cellular biology and chemistry.
 You’ll also receive full support to develop study skills and research methods which will help you make a smooth transition to the next stage of your learning.